Mom's Dinner

 • ¼ teaspoon sugar

-• salt to taste
+• kosher salt to taste

-• optional garnish- paprika chives, parsley
+• optional garnish- paprika, chives, or parsley

 Instructions